dstar30/HomemadeRandom/README.md

 ## API Details and Examples

-Start using the library by doing
+Start using the library by running
 `import HomemadeRandom`

 Initialize a HomemadeRandom object with two parameters: type of base random number generator and a seed.